Women's Health at Work: How to Support it?

-And in the absence of paid maternity leaves, pregnant working mothers do come to the office, and while working, there are high chances of the developing baby getting affected by her exposures at work.
-This is a risk which women are bound to take.
+And in the absence of paid maternity leaves at several places, pregnant working mothers do come to the office.
+And while working, there are high chances of the expecting baby being affected by her work exposures.
+This is a risk which women are often bound to take.

-Paid Maternity Leave
+- Paid Maternity Leave

-Women cell to deal with women health issues
+- Women cell to deal with women health issues

 As it is known, physiologically, men and women are not the same.
 It can be why musculoskeletal disorders- injuries of muscles, joints, arms, legs- are more prominent in women than in men.

 Sitting in front of the system all day long does take a toll on both genders' physical health.
-But since there are biological differences between men and women, there is a higher rate of this disorder amongst women.
+But since there are biological differences between men and women, this disorder is found most amongst women than in men.

-Office standing desks
+- Office standing desks

 3. Workplace Stress

-To top it, employees often start taking cigarette breaks to relieve themselves of stress among the hectic work schedule.
+To top it, employees often start taking cigarette breaks to relieve stress among their hectic work schedules.
 Smoking is a threat to both women and men, and not to sugarcoat; it straightaway gives you cancer.

-Smoke Cessation Programs
+- Smoke Cessation Programs

-Canteen containing healthy food items at work
+- Office Canteen with healthy food items

 Tips on how to encourage Women’s Health Care at Work